 Banoka Bush Camp is situated in the Khwai Development Trust Community Concession, on the banks of the Khwai River in the north-eastern corner of the Okavango Delta adjoining the Moremi Game Reserve.
 Banoka Bush Camp is built along the tree line overlooking a lagoon; the whole camp is raised off the ground to take in the view.
-Accommodation is in ten en-suite tented rooms complete with private verandas.
-The main area consists of a bar, lounge, dining area and plunge pool and deck.
 There is an open campfire area to relax in and discuss the day's adventures.
-The camp is 100% solar powered.
+The camp is fully solar powered.

 The Okavango Delta features some of the best game viewing in all of Africa.
 Drives are typically done very early in the morning and last for a few hours, after which you return to the lodge for breakfast. (shared with other guests at the lodge).

 After a leisurely lunch and perhaps a siesta, head out on an afternoon game drive, which in the Okavango are typically done at around 4pm when the wildlife is most active.
 They usually last for a few hours and you will be back at the lodge in time for dinner.
 This activity is shared with other guests of the lodge in the lodge's 4x4 vehicles.